The small blind is arguably the most difficult position to master in No Limit Hold’em.

 With so many unique factors to consider, it’s no wonder the small blind is the most difficult position to play from in No Limit Hold’em.
 Remember:

-- Don’t go nuts defending your small blind
+- Don’t defend your small blind like its your big blind.

-- Keep an eye on the big blind’s tendencies
+- Adjust your play based on the big blind’s tendencies.

-It is impossible to win in the long run from the small blind, so don’t beat yourself up over that big red number in PokerTracker.
-Just stay mindful of these 6-steps to keep that big red number from getting bigger.
+It is nearly impossible to win in the long run from the small blind, so don’t beat yourself up over that red number in PokerTracker.
+Just stay mindful of these 5 tips to keep that red number from getting bigger.